faxm0dem/puppet-syslog_ng/README.md

 ## Setup

 ### Puppet Forge
-This module has not been published on Puppet Forge yet.
+This module is published on Puppet Forge at [here](https://forge.puppetlabs.com/ihrwein/syslog_ng).

 ### Installing from source
 You can install it following these steps: